 Here’s the information you need to input into the calculator to find out your monthly payments, total interest rates and total amount payable on the mortgage:

 - Loan amount.
 This is the principal amount you intend to borrow.

 - Interest rate.
 This is the rate used by the lender to calculate how much you’ll pay on your outstanding mortgage interest.
-In an interest-only home loan, you can usually pay off the interest on the mortgage without paying anything on the principal amount you borrowed for a period of 5 to 10 years, after which you will need to pay off the principal amount within a shorter period or refinance to a new loan.
+In an interest-only home loan, you can usually pay off the interest on the mortgage without paying anything on the principal amount you borrowed for a period of five to ten years, after which you will need to pay off the principal amount within a shorter period or refinance to a new loan.

 - Loan term.
 This is the length of time within which you are allowed to repay interest charges without paying the principal amount on the loan.
 During this period, your monthly payments will be low but your actual mortgage amount will not reduce.

 - Loan type.
 The calculator allows you to choose whether to pay both the interest and principal or only service the interest charges for a certain term.
-Ensure you set this to ‘interest-only’.
+Ensure you set this to "interest-only".

 Why is it important to use an interest-only home loan calculator?

 An interest-only home loan calculator is an important tool for anyone seeking to take out a mortgage, as it provides information that helps you decide how much to borrow, how much the interest rates on the mortgage will affect your monthly payments and other important factors to help you make an informed decision when taking up a home loan.

 By calculating the total interest you are required to pay before your interest-only term is up, the calculator allows you to prepare yourself for repaying the mortgage by telling you what your interest-only monthly repayments will be.
 The calculator uses your starting mortgage balance and initial annual interest rate on the mortgage to calculate your monthly interest-only payments.
 This amount is calculated on the assumption that you do not prepay your principal amount.